ASIA MARKETS: China Stocks Rise, Bucking Asian Market Retreats

 Since Tuesday afternoon, 10 companies, including Qingdao Kingking Applied Chemistry (002094.SZ) , issued statements to the effect that the company's controlling shareholders were encouraging employees to buy shares and would compensate them should losses occur.

-The Shanghai Composite Index was last up 0.8%, while the Shenzhen Composite Index gained 0.9%.
+The Shanghai Composite Index rose 1.2%, while the Shenzhen Composite Index gained 2.2%.

-In Hong Kong, the Hang Seng Index added 0.2%, led by gains in smartphone audio components supplier AAC Technologies (2018.HK) , which surged 16% on its trading resumption.
+In Hong Kong, the Hang Seng Index shed 0.1%.
+But smartphone audio components supplier AAC Technologies (2018.HK) surged 13.7% on its trading resumption.
 The company's shares were battered after short-seller Gotham City in May accused it of dubious accounting practices, allegations the company has repeatedly denied.

 Events took an interesting turn on Tuesday, when another short seller, Anonymous Analytics, backed the Apple supplier with a report titled "Hong Kong Deserves A Better Hero."
 It criticized Gotham City's earlier report on AAC as "grossly misleading."
 The Anonymous report came just hours before AAC hosted a news briefing to further rebut Gotham's allegations.

 In currency markets, the Korean won came under pressure against the U.S. dollar, following a stock market holiday Tuesday and amid Korean investors catching up with the risk-aversion sentiment.
-The dollar was last up 0.3% at 1120.00 won, though the Kospi shrugged off the favorable currency winds.
+The dollar was up 0.3% at 1120.00 won, though the Kospi shrugged off the favorable currency winds.
+The Kospi fell 0.4%.

 Meanwhile, the yield on the benchmark 10-year U.S. government note closed overnight at the lowest level since Nov.
 10, while London spot gold was up 1% so far this week.